MrPaintedeyes/Glaut_AI_Market_Research_Analysis/scripts/README.txt

 - generate_synthetic_dataset.py
 Generates a synthetic dataset that preserves the frequency distributions of the original dataset.
 This script can be used for testing or simulating data scenarios.

+- quality_score_LLM.py
+Performs quality scores evaluation of surveys answers through the iteration of an adequately-prompted LLM over the dataframe responses.

 - main.py
 Serves as the main entry point for running the various analyses.
 This script might include functionality to call other scripts or to execute a series of predefined tasks.